Skip to main content

 Committee Members

-• Bayley Marquez, American Studies
+• Jamila Moore-Pewu, American Studies

 Dean's Cabinet

-Established as an advisory board, the cabinet will advocate for arts and humanities scholarship and help spread Dean Thornton Dill’s vision for the college.
+Established as an advisory board, the cabinet will advocate for arts and humanities scholarship and help spread Dean Shonekan’s vision for the college.
 Cabinet members represent a vast array of fields and diverse backgrounds, including leadership in business, law and other endeavors in the humanities and arts.
 Each continues to play an active role with the college.

 Cabinet Members